Will Australia Go Into A Recession In 2025?

 Pessimism about a recession is high among Australians.

-The Dye & Durham Australian Market Pulse survey released in April 2024, which involved more than 1,500 people, found more than half believe Australia will enter a recession in the next year.
+The Dye & Durham Australian Market Pulse survey released in October 2024, which involved more than 1,600 people, found 57% believe Australia was in recession or would enter a recession within a year.

 But the government and banking sector generally believe we’ll avoid a recession.

-The prediction for 2024 is for below trend but still positive economic growth and an RBA rate-cutting cycle that will start in late 2024 as inflation starts easing.
+The prediction for 2025 is for below trend but still positive economic growth and the continuation of RBA's rate-cutting cycle that started in February 2025.

 A strong rise in unemployment — typically associated with a recession — is not foreseen.

-Domestic demand looked to be cooling earlier in 2024, with retail sales falling by 0.4% in March 2024 and rising by just 0.1% in April.
+Domestic demand looked to be cooling earlier in 2024, but retail sales saw an annual rise of 3.8% between January 2024 and January 2025.

-Of course, if the US did slide into recession, it could hamper global growth — the ripple effects on demand for our exports would impact growth in Australia too.
+Of course, if the US did slide into recession, it could hamper global growth — the ripple effects on stock markets and demand for our exports would impact growth in Australia too.

 How Did Australia Fare In Past Recessions?